barsoom/qt-remit/README.md

 Because the other two only work on macOS and one bold developer had to use Linux.

+## Setting things up

+> [!NOTE]
+> This flow isn't ideal.
+There's an [issue](https://github.com/barsoom/qt-remit/issues/4) to build a Dialog that prompts for Remit's URL and Token.

+1. Run qt-remit.
+The left pane will show an example page.
+That's fine, we'll fix that later.
+1. Log into Github in the right pane
+1. Close qt-remit
+1. Find the config file and set the Remit URL and token. qt-remit uses [QStandardPaths::AppConfigLocation](https://doc.qt.io/qt-6/qstandardpaths.html#StandardLocation-enum)
+    - on macOS, the file is at `~/Library/Preferences/qt-remit/config.ini`
+    - on Linux, the file is at `~/.config/qt-remit/config.ini`
+1. Open qt-remit again
+1. Go to the remit settings and click "Sign in with Github"

 ## Build instructions

 ### Setup Dependencies